gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Scope not mandatory to include in the Joining Request.

+* Group policy about supporting Group OSCORE in pairwise mode.

 * Possible individual rekeying of a single requesting node combined with a group rekeying.

 * Security considerations on reusage of signature challenges.